 As the national archive for England, Wales and the United Kingdom, The National Archives houses records from across the UK central government and, in smaller numbers, from the central courts.

 The Public Records Act 1958 places responsibility for the management of public records on departments.
 Each appoints a departmental record officer who is responsible for the care of all its records (including electronic records).
-The departmental record officer's work on public records is carried out under the guidance and supervision of The National Archives through the staff of the records management department.
-Staff of this department work with departmental record officers and their staff to select records for permanent preservation at The National Archives, to create finding aids to the records, and to ensure that the records are prepared and transferred to the correct archival standard.
+The departmental record officer’s work on public records is carried out under the guidance and supervision of The National Archives through the staff of the information management and practice department.
+Staff of this department work with departmental record officers, and their staff, to select records for permanent preservation at The National Archives, to create finding aids to the records, and to ensure that the records are prepared and transferred to the correct archival standard.
 The records management department advises other government departments on good record keeping, and promotes the effective and efficient management of records across government.

 Selection of public records takes place in two stages.
 The first, when the records have passed out of active use, usually takes place five years after a record has been created.
 At this point, records which are obviously worthless are destroyed, and those which have been identified as valuable for future administrative need, or future research are kept for further review at a later date.
 This process, known as second review takes place when the record is 15 to 25 years old.
 The lapse of time gives perspective to the judgment of which of these records are worthy of permanent preservation.